 2. Use Sponsored Ads

-According to a report published in July 2021, ad reach on Instagram is 100 million users, bigger than it was a quarter before.
+Instagram has over two billion active users as of March 2023, making it one of the most widely used social media platforms in the world.
+Additionally, according to a report published in July 2021, ad reach on Instagram is 100 million users, bigger than it was a quarter before.

 Such impressive growth makes Instagram ads a powerful instrument to grow your small business on the platform.

 It offers accurate targeting, hence exposing your brand to the audience likely to be interested in it.

 With an Instagram business account, you can run your campaigns in different formats, such as photos, videos, and carousels.
 You can also use Stories to create and run Instagram ads for your small business.

 To help you master running Instagram ads, read our guide to paid advertising on Instagram.

 Improving the presence of your business on Instagram requires time and effort, but there are helpful solutions to speed up this process – Instagram growth services.